COMFORTABLE, PERSONAL, SAFE

 Rest Hour

-Mass or God Time (3 days a week)
+Kid friendly Mass (2 days a week)

 Open Waterfront